KnightOS/knightos.org/documentation/programs.md

 ---
 # vim: tw=82
-title: Userspace Programs
+title: Writing Userspace Programs
 layout: base
 ---

-# Userspace Programs
+# Writing Userspace Programs

 KnightOS is a very special sort of operating system.
 It is radically different from TIOS.
 It is divided into two parts: the kernel, and userspace.
 The kernel is